1. Digital Health Apps/Software

 Generally, no.

-However, before prescribing any medicine for the first time to a patient, the Guidelines recommend that the medical practitioner have an in-person consultation with the patient first.
+However, before prescribing any medicine to a patient for the first time, the Guidelines recommend that the medical practitioner should first conduct an in-person consultation with the patient.

 Further, medical practitioners must consider various factors before prescribing any type of medicine.
 The considerations include, but are not limited to: